sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982643 - Survival Guide.md

  76: 0x02F3 [0x1A] CALL_SUBROUTINE(address=0x042C)
  77: 0x02F6 [0x06] ExtData[1]->WorkLocal[33] = 0
  78: 0x02F9 [0x48] [System] [14349*]:
-    → "The meticulously illuminated text within explains that adventurers may travel to the location of any previous books visited after paying a sum of gil or the requisite amount of tabs.\u007F1\u0000\u0007"
+    → "The meticulously illuminated text within explains that adventurers may travel to the location of any previous books visited after paying a sum of gil or the requisite amount of tabs."
  79: 0x02FC [0x23] WAIT_FOR_DIALOG_INTERACTION
  80: 0x02FD [0x02] IF !(ExtData[1]->WorkLocal[1] == 0*) GOTO 0x03C6
  81: 0x0305 [0x06] ExtData[1]->WorkLocal[39] = 0